leeway64/LWCosmicEquations/README.md

 - [c-hashmap](https://github.com/Mashpoe/c-hashmap) (MIT License): C hash map library
 - [jai-ryu](https://github.com/ostef/jai-ryu) (Apache-2.0, BSL-1.0): Float to string (and vice versa)
 conversion algorithms for Jai.

+In addition to the previous sofware, this project also uses `texlive`, `texinfo`, `texlive-fonts-recommended`, and `texlive-fonts-extra` to convert LaTeX to PDF.
+For Ubuntu-based systems, refer to this [page](https://linuxhint.com/convert-tex-latex-file-to-pdf/) for how to install these packages, along with how to convert a LaTeX document to a PDF.

+To learn more about how to use LaTeX in general, [this page](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes) provides many useful examples.